bigbridge-nl/product-import/doc/design-considerations.md

 * generate xsd from some-products.xml, choose XSD design "Russion Doll"

 You will probably wonder why I used such an old PHP XML parser (xml_parse).
 That's because I wanted to importer to handle very large files, and claim a fixed, small amount of memory, and I wanted it to print line numbers in the error message.

+When I use xsd validation on my computer I get this error

+    '' is not a valid value of the atomic type 'xs:int'

+and similar errors.
+This is a [known error](https://bugs.launchpad.net/lxml/+bug/1615510).
+I changed all integer and boolean attributes types to string for this reason.
+And I added an option --skip-xsd for users that have other problems with this library.